-- YV5775 is a therapeuticprotein designed to overcome clotting defects: - o it is resident to the circulatory system - has been purified and crystallized to ultra-high resolution - its activity is known to be triggered only at sites of platelet degranulation triggered under physiological conditions (i.e. response to vascular damage) - As shown in the figure, weakaggregation is seen in in the absence of YV5775 (blue curve) in a patient with a poorly characterized platelet storage disease.
-The addition of 50 nanomolar of (black curve) normalizes the clotting profile. - This technology may also have utility in a critical care situation such - Restruce Strinetroductio Dnepartment for acute bleeding episodes - (e.g., NSAID toxicity), first response, or military situations.
+- YV5775 is a therapeutic protein designed to overcome clotting defects: - it is resident to the circulatory system - has been purified and crystallized to ultra-high resolution - its activity is known to be triggered on lyat sites of platelet degranulation triggered under physiological conditions (i.e. response to vascular damage) - As shown in the figure, weak aggregation is seen in the absence of YV5775 (blue curve) in a patient with a poorly characterized platelet storage disease.
+The addition of 50 nanomolar of (black curve) normalizes the clotting profile. - This technology may also have utility in critical care situations, such as in the Emergency Department for acute bleeding episodes (e.g., due to NSAID toxicity), as well as in first-response or military settings.